 In terms of digestibility, hemp protein scores fairly well, although significantly below that of whey or casein.
-As a caveat, hemp protein is an acquired taste and is not to many people’s liking.
+As a caveat, hemp protein is an acquired taste and is not too many people’s liking.

 Each serving of Onnit Recovery Protein contains 5g of bovine colostrum.
 Colostrum is the pre-milk fluid that all mammals which have recently given birth produce.
 Because newborn mammals have weak digestive and immune systems, colostrum contains enzymes, antibodies, and other growth factors to support the newborn.
 Because of this, colostrum has gained popularity as a nutritional supplement, often derived from cattle.

 However, just because colostrum is beneficial for newborns, the same may not apply to adults.
-This is because newborns have an undeveloped intestinal tract that allows the growth factors in colostrum to pass through the intestinal wall and absorbed.
-In adults, the intestines will break down such beneficial compounds prior to absorption.
+This is because newborns have an undeveloped intestinal tract that allows the growth factors in the colostrum to pass through the intestinal wall and absorbed.
+In adults, the intestines will break down such beneficial compounds before absorption.

 As such, most studies have shown little difference between colostrum supplementation and whey protein supplementation.
 Because colostrum contains protein, it essentially becomes a mere protein supplement for the most part.

 Nevertheless, colostrum supplementation in adults may still have some additional beneficial effects, mostly relating to the immune system.
 This study showed that bovine colostrum supplementation supports immune function while another noted that it lowered the risk of upper respiratory tract infections.